MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Account** Account-level security enhances security and account views.
 Users can enter, edit, and view information from a reduced account set based on the access granted for accounts.
-For more information, see *Chapter 35, “Account security.”*
+For more information, see *Chapter 35, "Account security."*

 **Field level security** Field level security restricts access to any field, window, or form in Microsoft Dynamics GP.
 It allows you to apply a password, or to make a window or form unavailable.
 It also allows you to hide, lock, or apply passwords to fields.
-See *Chapter 7, “Field level security,”* for more information.
+See *Chapter 7, "Field level security,"* for more information.

 #### Security Synchronization Utility